 When a cat shows signs of overheating, you need to act quickly to protect your cat.

-- If you suspect your cat may be overheating, take her temperature.
+- Take their temperature if you suspect your cat may be overheating.
 The normal temperature for cats is between 100.4 and 102.5 degrees Fahrenheit.

-- Phone your veterinarian for further instructions once you have wet her down.
-The vet may want to see your cat, depending upon how high her temperature is and which symptoms she exhibits.
+- Phone your veterinarian for further instructions.
+They will likely need to see your cat, depending upon how high your cat's temperature is and which symptoms they exhibit.

 Watch Your Cat Carefully

-If you must leave your cat outdoors during the sizzling days of summer, keep a close watch on her.
-By spotting the signs of an impending heat stroke, you can take steps to minimize the damage.
-Do your best to find or create a cool place for your cat to rest during the hottest times and keep him or her hydrated.
+If you must leave your cat outdoors during the sizzling days of summer, keep a close watch on them.
+By spotting the signs of an impending heat stroke, you can take steps to minimize the damage, and make sure you keep them well hydrated.
 With a little planning and knowledge, your cat will make it through summer as healthy as when the season started.